ki225/free-ran-ue.github.io/doc/doc-develop-note/index.md

 > [!Important]
 > Beleive myself that I can do everything.

+## 20250904 Logo and Favicon

+The logo and favicon are designed by [Lily](https://github.com/lilywuuuuu).
+Welcoms for new contributor!!

+## 20250903 YARN Dependabot & Frontend Files

+The dependabot will help the project to update frontend's deps.

+And, I make the frontend file path will be read from config instead of hardcode in backend.

+## 20250902 GTP5G

+I updated the description of gtp5g in quickstart pages.

+## 20250828 Console UE & Docker Build Test

+Now, console will desplay UE's info!

+The ci actions will also support for test image build.

 ## 20250826 Docker

 Today I finish the docker deployment in three types: